 Aeterum Vs Ceramic Pro

-I compare the Aeterum and the Ceramic Pro, being the two designs available in the Bialetti ceramic cookware range.
+I compare the Aeterum and the Ceramic Pro, being two designs available in the Bialetti ceramic cookware range.
 So, how do these compare?

 Bialetti Ceramic Pro Overview